ialbert/biostar-central/docs/recipes.md

     echo 'Hello World!'

-## Bioinformatics Recipes

-The site is project based.
+The platform is project based.
 Each project is a collection of data, recipes and results.

 Thus each project has three distinct sections: